 I may risk blindness.
 Statistically, there’s a greater risk of going blind from contact lens use than from laser surgery.
 Improper handling and wear of contacts poses a great risk of infection that may lead to blindness.
 Long-term contact lens use also decreases oxygen on the cornea, which can cause blindness.

 At Bascom Palmer, vision correction surgery is performed by surgeons who are cornea specialists.
 Using sophisticated “mapping” technology, they create treatments unique to each patient’s eyes.

 Unencumbered from glasses or contact lenses, patients experience more flexibility and freedom than they ever thought possible.

-To see if you are a candidate for laser vision correction, call 877-GO-LASIK (52745) or click here.
+To see if you are a candidate for laser vision correction, call 877-GO-LASIK or apply for an appointment at Bascom Palmer.

 Nancy Moreland is a contributing writer for the UMiami Health News Blog.
 She has written for several major health care systems and the Centers for Disease Control and Prevention.
 Her writing also appears in the Chicago Tribune.